rapid7/metasploit-framework/documentation/modules/auxiliary/admin/dcerpc/cve_2020_1472_zerologon.md

 The NetBIOS name of the target domain controller.
 You can use the `auxiliary/scanner/netbios/nbname` module to obtain this value.

+### PASSWORD

+The hex value of the original machine account password.
+This value is typically recovered from the target system's registry (using a tool like secretsdump) after successfully setting the value to blank within Active Directory using this module and the default `REMOVE` action.

+This value is only used when running the module with the `RESTORE` action.

 ## Scenarios

 ### Windows Server 2019